Electronic Arts: EA Originals label (2017–present)

 EA Originals is a label within Electronic Arts own EA Partners program to help support independently developed video games.
 EA funds the money for development, and once it recoups that, all additional revenue goes to the partner studio that created the game.
 That studio also gets to keep the intellectual property rights for whatever it creates, and even has creative control over the project.
-The program was announced at EA's press event at the 2016 E3 Conference, and builds upon the success they had with Unravel from Coldwood Interactive in 2015.
+The program was announced at EA's press event at the 2016 E3 Conference, and builds upon the success it had with Unravel from Coldwood Interactive in 2015.
 The first game to be supported under this program was Fe by Zoink, released in 2018.
 It was followed by A Way Out from Hazelight Studios, Unravel Two from Coldwood Interactive and Sea of Solitude from Jo-Mei Games.

 In 2019, during its EA Play event, EA teased three new titles.
 Among the games featured were Lost in Random from Zoink and an unnamed title from Hazelight Studios.
 It was also announced that Glowmade would be entering the initiative with a title called RustHeart.
 In June 2020, Hazelight Studios' untitled project was revealed as It Takes Two and was released the following year to critical acclaim.

 In February 2023, Jeff Gamon, general manager of EA Partners, which oversees the Originals label, said the label would invest on bigger games, although for those cases the deal would not be as generous as the smaller games, as those are larger companies.
 Gamon said that the company still plans to release smaller and niche games, and do not want to completely abandon its roots.
 One such title, Wild Hearts was developed by Koei Tecmo's Omega Force; it was released in 2023 under the Originals label.
 Immortals of Aveum was released the same year.

 In December 2023, EA announced Tales of Kenzera: Zau under the Originals label.
-In December 2024, EA announced Split Fiction under the Originals label as their third collaboration with Hazelight Studios.
+In December 2024, EA announced Split Fiction under the Originals label as its third collaboration with Hazelight Studios.